 How to avoid the queue to Torre dos Clérigos:

-2 – If you buy Porto Card, you won’t be able to avoid the queue to Torre dos Clérigos, but you’ll get a 50% discount on the price of the ticket!
+Nonetheless, if you buy Porto Card you’ll get a 50% discount on the price of the ticket!
 The Porto Card gives you access to discounts on price tickets to most monuments in Porto.

 You can buy a Porto Card for 1, 2, 3 or 4 days:

 – with transport (bus + subway).
 It’s a good deal if you’re planning to use public transports a lot.
 You can buy it here.